ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/uri.rst

   #. ``metro``
   #. ``crime_is_up``

-  By default the function returns ``FALSE`` (boolean) if the segment does not exist.
+  By default the method returns ``FALSE`` (boolean) if the segment does not exist.
 There is an optional second parameter that permits you to set your own default value if the segment is missing.
-For example, this would tell the function to return the number zero in the event of failure::
+For example, this would tell the method to return the number zero in the event of failure::

     $product_id = ee()->uri->segment(3, 0);